Motorhome Wild Camping – Your Complete Guide

 • Check the terrain.
 Can you park there and get level, or level enough for a good nights sleep?
 Is the ground firm enough to drive on and able to support the weight of your vehicle?
 Are there any dangerous obstacles to avoid – don’t forget about low hanging trees.

-• We have spent over 500 nights in wild campervan sites and have never felt unsafe or concerned about having roof-lights and windows open as we sleep.
+• We have spent well over 1000 nights in wild campervan sites and have never felt unsafe or concerned about having roof-lights and windows open as we sleep.
 However, it is important to understand the risks and assess for each particular spot on arrival.

 • If your spot ends up being a lorry stop, or surrounded by kennels (yep, that’s happened!), will you be able to sleep?
 Move on if you think it will be too noisy.